 India's top court backs Delhi ban on bike taxis in setback for Uber

-The Delhi city authorities on Feb 19 took out newspaper ads asking digital companies to "immediately stop" allowing personal bike taxis that offer commercial, ride-hailing services on their apps as they violated city rules.
+On the Delhi city authorities on Feb.
+19 took out newspaper ads asking digital companies to "immediately stop" allowing personal bike taxis that offer commercial, ride-hailing services on their apps as they violated city rules.
 It also later warned Uber and other companies to not do so, Reuters has reported.

 Delhi is a key market for ride-hailing firms.
 Uber says in 2022, more than 1.9 million trips took place to and from metro rail stations in Delhi on Uber Moto, its bike taxi service.'

-Uber had last month challenged the city authorites in the Delhi High Court, which allowed it to continue operations.
-But the city approached the Supreme Court against Uber, arguging laws were being flouted.
+Uber had last month challenged the city authorities in the Delhi High Court, which allowed it to continue operations.
+But the city approached the Supreme Court against Uber, arguing laws were being flouted.

-On Monday, after hearing the city government's arguments of violation of rules, the Supreme Court revoked the lower court's order, effectively resinstating the ban.
+On Monday, after hearing the city government's arguments of violation of rules, the Supreme Court revoked the lower court's order, effectively reinstating the ban.

 Uber did not immediately respond to a request for comment.
 During the court hearing, it argued the livelihood of its bike riders was at stake.